Chameleon (console): Retro VGS crowdfunding campaign

-The Retro VGS team was the subject of criticism for its reversal on several of its early promises, including its change in crowdfunding venue from Kickstarter to Indiegogo.
+The team behind the Retro VGS, as it was originally branded in 2015, was the subject of criticism for its reversal on several of its early promises, including its change in crowdfunding venue from Kickstarter to Indiegogo.
 The entry level price was raised from US$150 as initially suggested to US$350 and up, not inclusive of shipping charges.
 The FPGA feature to allow playing classic games that were originally promised were revealed as a "stretch goal" pending crowdfunding at the US$3,100,000 level.
 The Retro VGS team failed to show hardware prototype or design specifications, a requirement for most Kickstarter promotions.
 The proposed software for the machine was criticized for not being unique enough from digital releases on other platforms to justify a cartridge release at higher prices.
 The cartridge-only distribution model does not allow for updates (including bug-fixing) or additional content, which led some critics to question the value offered.

 The Indiegogo campaign raised $81,158 out of a $1.95 million goal and was discontinued on September 29, 2015.
 The Retro VGS team stated that they would grant refunds to all of their IndieGoGo backers.